Equine dental care is very important to the overall health of all of our equine partners.

 Proper dental care throughout the life of your horse should help them maintain normal wear of the dental arcades.
 As horses age, their teeth wear out and tooth loss may result due to the type of teeth that horses have.
 By addressing problems early, hopefully we can prevent them from losing teeth any earlier than they would otherwise lose them.

 Dental care should also begin at a young age in horses, just as it does in people.
 Foals and young horses (2-5 years of age) should have biannual to annual oral examinations to determine if there are any conformational issues that will affect how their teeth come in and wear over time (over or under bites, crooked jaws, etc) as well as to determine that the deciduous (baby) teeth are being shed appropriately and completely to allow for the complete eruption of the permanent teeth in a timely fashion.

 Because horses no longer live the grazing lifestyle of their wild kin, they need dental care to ensure that the dental arcade is balanced and they have no problematic oral issues.
 A veterinarian should complete an oral exam on a regular basis to ensure your horse is able to eat and perform happily and healthfully.
 Speak to your veterinarian regarding how frequently your individual horse should be seen based on their history and individual needs.
-Feel free to call the office or contact us via e-mail to speak to one of the veterinarians at Irongate Equine Clinic.
+Contact us with your questions.
 We’re here to help.